Pattaya public transport and tuk-tuk route map

 How to get to Jomtien by Tuk Tuk

 Jomtien can be reached via the South Pattaya to Jomtien route.
 To catch this tuk-tuk, get to the intersection of 2nd Beach road and South Pattaya.
-Then walk a bit along the 2nd Beach road towards South Pattaya and you will take away the tuk-tuk parking lot, heading to Jomtien.
+Then walk a bit along the 2nd Beach road towards South Pattaya and you will take the tuk-tuk parking lot, heading to Jomtien.
 In principle, this parking lot can be seen directly from the intersection.

 Location on the map.